BonnetAdam/BonnetAdam/README.md

 # 👋 Hey all !
 <h3> 🤗 Presentation</h3>
-・  Hey, my usernamename is Crazy_Out, I'm 17, I'm aprentic web developer (Front end)!
+・  Hey, my usernamename is Crazy_Out, I'm 17.
+I'm in first time, JavaScript developer (With discord.js) then almost Full Stack
-I'm in first time, JavaScript developer (With discord.js) then almost Full Stack In the future, I would like to study in development!
+In the future, I would like to study in development!

 <h3>💻 My technologie</h3>